piyushmaurya23/free-for-student/README.md

 # free-for-student
-> A list of paid developers tools &amp; services which are free for students.
+> A list of developers tools &amp; services which are free for students.
 This repo will also contains list of free tier services.

 ## Student specific offers

+Click on pack link to register for student offers and access all products mentioned under it.

 ### Github Student Developer Pack ([link](https://education.github.com/pack))